vcuspinera/vcuspinera.github.io/_projects/2024-01-project-dev.md

 [Click here](https://github.com/vcuspinera/UDG_MCD_Project_Dev_I) to access to the public repository of the course.

 ## Projects
-In this section I will share the mid-term and final projects developed by students from the last year.
+In this section I will share the mid-term and final projects developed by students in 2023.

 ### 2023 fall